myriam-bunting/Labalot2/README.md

     Day 3
 - Coding the thing

-  - Start on adding functionality to the frontend and connetion to the backend
+  - Start on adding functionality to the frontend and connection to the backend

 - Debugging
 - Hit functional MVP

 Install requirements:

--PRISMA
--Next.js
--Nest.js
+- PRISMA
+- Next.js
+- Nest.js
+- PostgreSQL

+Dependencies:

+- mui